 Though your eligibility does depend on maintaining a certain grade-point average, the Department of Education award amount is not based on your academic achievement.
 The award will be adjusted, however, if you only go to school part-time.

-How can I receive Pell Grants for my education?
+How do Pell Grants for military work?

 Complete the FAFSA® to see how much you can receive from Pell Grants and other types of financial aid.
 Filing is free, so always apply even if you don’t think you’ll qualify.